Beelzebub2/auto-send-clips/README.md

 ### 📦 Download Pre-built Executable

 You can download the latest pre-built executable from the [Releases](https://github.com/Beelzebub2/auto-send-clips/releases) page instead of building from source.

-### 🔄 Update Checking

-The application automatically checks for updates by comparing the current version with the latest release on GitHub:

-1. Click the download link to get the latest version
-2. Close the application before installing the update

 ## Setup